Note: I’m not accepting guest posts for Simple Homeschool at this time.

 Be sure you include the hyperlink to the photo source so we know where to credit it if necessary.

 Approximately two-three photos per post are recommended.
 High quality photos of your own are definitely preferred, but not required.
-Please turn one of the photos into a square image with text for Pinterest/Instagram, and also include one horizontal image without text for Facebook.
+Please turn one of the photos into a square or vertical image with text for Pinterest/Instagram, and also include one horizontal image without text for Facebook.

 • Post length should be 600-800 words maximum.

-• Posts must fit into one of the categories represented on the blog.
+• Posts must fit into one of the categories represented on the site: curriculum, family time, field trips, home maintenance/management, inspiration, methods/philosophies, a mom’s education, or organization.

-• The tone of your post should be knowledgable, yet still informal and friendly.
-Please review past posts to make sure yours is of a similar style.
+• The tone of your post should be vulnerable and authentic, like a friend having tea with another friend.
 Keep in mind that readers come from a variety of perspectives, faiths, and backgrounds.